University of San Carlos

 Today, the University is one of the most respected higher education institutions in the Philippines, offering 45 undergraduate and 62 graduate programs.
 Many of these programs have received Level II or Level III accreditation from the Federation of Accrediting Associations of the Philippines (FAAP), as evaluated by the Philippine Accrediting Association of Schools, Colleges, and Universities (PAASCU).
 Seven engineering programs are also accredited by the Philippine Technological Council-Accreditation and Certification Board for Engineering and Technology (PTC-ACBET).
 The Philippine Commission on Higher Education (CHED) also granted Autonomous Status to the University, and designated eight Centers of Excellence (COE) and 12 Centers of Development (COD) in USC.
 Nearly 22,000 students in basic to graduate education are enrolled in the University, with almost 200 international students.
 On average, the teacher-to-student ratio at USC is 1:20.
 USC is ranked between 451 to 500 in the QS University Rankings for Asia 2021.

-Recognized as a research hub in southern Philippines, USC has drawn in external grants amounting to PHP332M (USD6.7M as of Dec.
-31, 2020) between AY 2015-2020.
-Internal research grants of over PHP46M (over USD962T) have also been awarded from the University Research Trust Fund within the same time period.
-Research efforts are supported by a print collection of over 200,000 titles and almost 10,000 non-print volumes housed in the University’s Library System, along with subscriptions to 17 online journals.
-USC also publishes two respected scholarly journals, The Philippine Scientist and the Philippine Quarterly of Culture and Society.
+Recognized as a research hub in southern Philippines, USC has drawn in external grants amounting to PHP298M (~USD5.68M) between AY 2018-2021, including the two pandemic-affected years.
+Internal research grants of over PHP11M have also been awarded from internal funding within the same time period.
+Research efforts are supported by a print collection of over 200,000 titles and almost 10,000 non-print volumes housed in the University’s Library System, along with subscriptions to Web of Science and Science Direct.
+USC also publishes three scholarly journals, The Philippine Scientist, the Philippine Quarterly of Culture and Society, and Devotio: Journal of Business and Economic Studies.
 Additional support for researchers are available through offices or committees providing ethics review, intellectual property and innovation and technology support, and animal care and use.
 Nineteen patents have been filed by the University since 2012, and one start-up company, Green Enviro Management Systems (GEMS), Inc., has been established.

 Student support in the University includes an international students’ office, online enrolment, dormitories, numerous cafes and canteens, and a transport system within Talamban Campus.
 USC has more than 600 undergraduate and graduate scholars at any given time.
 Since 2014, USC has been designated as a Donee Institution by the Philippine Council of Non-Governmental Organization Certification (PCNC).